 Why Being An Offline Brand Doesn’t Exist Anymore

-There are countless processes technology has completely replaced and now we can’t even fathom the idea of doing them without the Internet.
+Technology has completely replaced the way in which we do things offline so that now we can’t even fathom the idea of doing them without the Internet.

 Searching for a job

 Back in my day (not that long ago) when you were job hunting you would dress in your finest and most uncomfortable professional attire and go from store to store, or company to company to fill out applications, hand in resumes and beg for a position.
-Today if you try searching for a job in person, you’ll be told “You can apply online”.
+Today if you try searching for a job offline and in person, you’ll be told: “You can apply online”.

 Today there are a plethora of resources to help you on your job search quest from LinkedIn, job-placement services, recruiters and job-search engines like ZipRecruiter (hey btw we’re hiring ;).
 Searching for a job is a full-time job, but the Internet makes it easy because you can do all of the prep work from the comfort of your home and the comfort in your pajamas.

-Facebook’s recommendations feature is another example of how print directories, phone books and travel guides are not a thing anymore.
-Some facts about people on Facebook is that
+Facebook’s recommendations feature is another example of how offline directories like phone books and travel guides are not a thing anymore.
+Some facts about people on Facebook is that:

 - They love to share their opinions

 - They love to talk about themselves